Amazon access keys - Amazon SDKs and Tools

 For the following use cases, it might make sense to get started with IAM users in Amazon:

-• Getting started with your Amazon SDK or tool and exploring Amazon Web Services in a sandbox environment.
+• Getting started with your Amazon SDK or tool and exploring Amazon Web Services services in a sandbox environment.

 • Running scheduled scripts, jobs, and other automated processes that don't support a human-attended sign-in process as part of your learning.